Skip to main content

 98

-Rate their TLP experience as good or very good.
+Almost all visitors rated their TLP experience as good or very good

 We use two simple self-reporting questionnaires and one brief survey.
-Visitors complete this on arrival and then after every six sessions.
+Visitors complete this on arrival at TLP and then after every six sessions.

 1. Columbia-Suicide Severity Rating Scale.
 A clinically recognised scale for measuring suicidality.